eshchukina/Buddy-English_Flashcards/README.md

 Buddy-English_Flashcards react native
+(in the app development process, an intermediate version is being presented)

 The app contains  flashcards with English words or phrases that users can learn from.
 When users click on a card, it flips, revealing the Russian translation.
 This helps users understand the meaning of the word or phrase.
 Cards that users have memorized and wish to review later can be swiped to the right.